grow-assistant/sales-assistant/codebase_export.md

         logger.error(f"Error searching messages with query '{query}': {e}") return []

 def check_thread_for_reply(thread_id):
     """
     Checks if there's more than one message in a given thread, indicating a reply.
-    This approach is more precise than searching by 'from:' and date alone.
+    More precise than searching by 'from:' or date alone.
     """
     service = get_gmail_service()
     try: